 Filters are fun.
 Helping out a friend in need when you saw their Instagram story is a great way to serve.
 Posting uplifting messages is inspiring.
 Just be aware that private folders, private messages, and private pictures exist.

-ETA: Some readers suggested having a family account.
-I like this idea to teach kids to use social media, and also have a safe place where adults are monitoring all access.
+ETA: Some readers suggested having a family Instagram or Facebook account.
+I like this idea to teach kids to use social media, before they leave the home and are on their own.
+They also have a safe place where adults are monitoring all access.